South Sudan /

 The settlements are defended by armed warriors

-If you want to know more about the Mundari culture and life in the cattle camps we recommend the book “Culturas Olvidadas” (written in Spanish) by Aníbal Bueno.
+If you want to know more about the culture and and life in the Mundari Cattle Camps we recommend the book “Culturas Olvidadas” (written in Spanish) by Aníbal Bueno.
 The work is a compilation of small travel stories, where the daily life of cultures free from Western acculturation is narrated, and which maintain their traditional way of life.

 Click here if you are interested in buying it.